AakashBelide/DSA/README.md

 - [Striver](https://www.youtube.com/channel/UCJskGeByzRRSvmOyZOz61ig) - SDE Sheet solutions (Graphs and other playlists are good as well)

-- [GFG Data Structures and Algorithms Course](https://practice.geeksforgeeks.org/courses/dsa-self-paced) (Buy it only if you can afford.
-Covers most of the basic foundations and worth the money :heavy_dollar_sign:.
+- [GFG Data Structures and Algorithms Course](https://practice.geeksforgeeks.org/courses/dsa-self-paced) (Buy it only if you can afford it.
+Covers most of the basic foundations and is worth the money :heavy_dollar_sign:.
 You can do well with online free resources as well.)

 ---

 ## Platforms :key:
-Do check out the solutions, editorials and discussion once you solve or cannot solve the problem to understand the various approaches.
+Do check out the solutions, editorials, and discussion once you solve or cannot solve the problem to understand the various approaches.
 - [Hackerrank](https://www.hackerrank.com/) (Basics)
 - [GFG](https://practice.geeksforgeeks.org/explore/?company%5B%5D=Amazon&problemType=functional&page=1&sortBy=submissions&company%5B%5D=Amazon) (Medium to Advanced) - Recomended
 - [Leetcode](https://leetcode.com/explore/) (Medium to Advanced) - Recomended